 After arriving at Ajaccio airport, it is just a short ride into the town.
 Time to settle into your hotel before exploring Ajaccio, the capital of Southern Corsica.
 The town has a backdrop of hills with a lovely trail called the “Sentier des Crêtes”, a ridge walk that gives fantastic views of the bay and an aerial view of the town.
 The maquis at this altitude offers a host of plants, strawberry trees, wild myrtle, garlic, orchids, bright yellow broom and heather.

-- Accommodation: Hotel Restaurant Le Belvedere or similar in Coti Chiavari
+- Accommodation: Hotel Kalliste or similar in Ajaccio

-The walk from Coti Chiavari has some of the best views of the southern end of the Gulf of Ajaccio with its hidden coves and watchtowers.
+A short transfer in the morning.
+The walk from Coti Chiavari has some of the best views of the southern end of the Gulf of Ajaccio, with its hidden coves and watchtowers.
 The view then opens on the Gulf of Valinco and the mountains of the Southeast before dropping down to Cupabia.
 The trail runs along the beach of fine sand, and the water is pure and transparent, so don’t forget your swimming gear.
 You then walk the coast to Capanelle tower before arriving at the delightful seaside village at Porto Pollo, your stop for tonight.

 - Walking for the day: 10 km, 4 h ↑260 m ↓750 m

-- Accommodation: 3-star hotel in Porto Pollo (Hotel Eucalyptus or similar)
+- Accommodation: Hotel Eucalyptus or similar in Porto Pollo

 A short taxi ride takes you to the start of the trail.
-You won’t see your luggage tonight, and you will need to carry provisions for meals.
-This is a real adventure; you are walking into the most remote lighthouse on Corsica, in an area of truly outstanding beauty.
+You won’t see your luggage tonight, and you will need to carry provisions for meals (you can buy provisions in Propriano).
+This is a real adventure; you are walking into the most remote lighthouse on Corsica in an area of truly outstanding beauty.
 The walk is over the ridge, with superb views over the coast, through the maquis to deserted coves at the Capu di Senetosa where you finally catch sight of the lighthouse nestled in the rocks.
 A truly unique setting, the overnight is in a simple twin room with shared facilities at Senetosa Lighthouse.

 - Walking for the day: 14 km, 5-6 h ↑450 m ↓450 m